University of Wisconsin–Madison: Bascom Hill

 As one of the icons on campus, Bascom Hall, at the top of Bascom Hill, is often considered the "heart of the campus."
 Built in 1857, a decorative dome that once sat atop the structure was destroyed by fire in 1916.
 The structure has been added to several times over the years.
 The building currently houses the office of the chancellor and vice chancellors.
 Bascom Hall is listed on the National Register of Historic Places as a contributing building within the Bascom Hill Historic District.

-Music Hall, initially named Assembly Hall, was built in 1878 in a Gothic Revival style.
-It was designed to house an 800-seat auditorium, a library, and a clock tower.
-Dedicated on March 2, 1880, the building originally held conventions, dances, and commencement ceremonies, along with its primary purpose of a library.
-After the library moved to a different building on campus, a portion of the hall was assigned to the School of Music in 1900.
-Shortly after renovations in the early 1900s, the building was officially named Music Hall in 1910.
-It remains an important music venue and is home to the university opera.
-This building also is home to the Department of Urban and Regional Planning, with part of the building being used as office space and classrooms.
+Flanking both sides of Bascom Hall are the two oldest surviving buildings on campus.
+Designed by John F. Rague in a Federal style, the oldest structure in the university, North Hall (built in 1851), was planned to be similar to the dormitories at the University of Michigan.
+It is still in use as the home of the Department of Political Science.
+Its opposite twin, South Hall (built in 1855), originally served as the women's dormitory prior to the establishment of the Female College Building in 1871 (today the location of Chadbourne Hall).
+The administrative offices of the College of Letters and Science now occupy the building.

-The Carillon Tower, erected in 1936, was designed by Warren Laird and Paul Cret so that the balustrade echoes that on Bascom Hall.
+The Carillon Tower, erected in 1936, was designed by Warren Powers Laird and Paul Philippe Cret so that the balustrade echoes that on Bascom Hall.
 The carillon has 56 bronze bells, with the largest weighing 6,800 pounds.
-An automated system rings bells on the hour, playing songs such as “Varsity” and “On, Wisconsin!”.
-East of the tower, lies a monument to the Sauk leader Black Hawk, whose flight through the Madison area represented the last armed conflict between the United States Army and native peoples in southern Wisconsin.
+An automated system rings bells on the hour, playing songs such as "Varsity" and "On, Wisconsin!".
+East of the tower lies a monument to the Sauk leader Black Hawk, whose flight through the Madison area represented the last armed conflict between the United States Army and native peoples in southern Wisconsin.